Close Menu

 Eat High-Calorie Foods

-Choose calorie-dense meals like peanut butter, trail mix, nuts, cheese, and olive oil.
-You’ll carry less food weight overall.
+Carry calorie-dense foods like peanut butter, trail mix, nuts, cheese, and olive oil.
+You’ll carry less food weight overall if your meals carry you further.

 Leave the Book, Use Your Phone